-The overview display is an external display that can be connected to the VGA on the rear of the console.
+An external display can be connected to the VGA output on the rear of the console.
+Any display that supports at least 1280 x 1024 pixels and has a VGA input can be used.

-An external touch screen can also be used.
-This must be purchased from SSL.
+An external touch screen is also available.
 Please contact SSL for more information on purchasing this screen.

 If using an external touch screen, connect the console's Monitor output to the screen via VGA.
 Now connect the screen's USB port to one of the console's USB Expander ports using a USB 2.0 A to B cableNotes: